dcherrera/MacHomeBase-Public/README.md

 ## ❓ Frequently Asked Questions

 **Q: Why create MacHomeBase when Launchpad exists?**
-A: Apple's Launchpad has limitations and many users want a more customizable, modern solution.
-MacHomeBase provides enhanced features like better folder management and improved visual design.
+A: Apple removed Launchpad from macOS Tahoe.
+MacHomeBase recreates the beloved Launchpad experience with modern enhancements like better folder management, improved visual design, and enhanced customization options.

 **Q: Is my app organization data safe?**
 A: Yes, all data is stored locally on your Mac using standard macOS preferences.
 Nothing is sent to external servers.